 Who would you absolutely love to work for?

 Many businesses rely on word-of-mouth recommendations to generate new business, but this can backfire if your marketing is attracting a particular type of person that’s not a good fit for your business.
-For example, if you want to be targeting small business but you’re currently doing an excellent job servicing large corporate clients, then these corporate clients will likely refer other corporate clients to you.
+For example, if you want to be targeting small business but you’re currently doing an excellent job servicing large corporate clients, then these corporate clients will likely refer more corporate clients to you.

-Writing and targeting a short-list of dream clients means you’re not only pitching for your ideal clients and the likelihood of interesting, rewarding work, you’re also increasingly the likelihood that word-of-mouth recommendations will attract further, similar ideal clients.
+Writing and targeting a short-list of dream clients means you’re not only pitching for your ideal clients and the likelihood of interesting, rewarding work, you’re also increasing the likelihood that word-of-mouth recommendations will attract further, similar ideal clients.

 Write a short-list of desirable skills

 As a professional trainer and business coach, it may seem strange for me to say that people can get totally preoccupied with up-skilling and waste time learning things that aren’t strictly necessary to their business.

 Instead of focusing on learning a completely new skill, it’s far more effective to focus on making incremental improvements to your existing skills and strengths.
 Getting better at the process of running a business, marketing and developing new business opportunities is part-and-parcel of doing your “thing”.

 While you may hope to outsource business development and marketing, you need to be competent enough in these two essential skills before you’ll make enough money to afford to outsource these.

 It’s easy to get into a funk and it can be difficult to get out.
 When you lose your business mojo, your attitude can be hard to disguise and you risk putting off potential clients (and existing clients!).

 You need to take your self-care seriously, which means taking weekends, knocking off work at a reasonable hour and not letting your work creep into your leisure time.
 When business is slow it’s especially important to keep your attitude buoyant.
 Your attitude is a big asset in your business.
 Treat it accordingly.